under1aker/under1aker/README.md

 - 👋 Hi, I’m @under1aker
+- Currently studied
-- 👀 I’m interested in cyber security
+- 👀 Interested in cyber security

 <!---
 under1aker/under1aker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.